JacobFV/old-jacobfv.github.io/_projects/the-multi-agent-network.markdown

 - share a sparse representation language where 0 is equivalent to `None`
 - share a common dataflow interpretation for `bottom`, `side`, and `top` (not all agents use all these variables)
 - namescope their variables and only operate on other name-scoped variables

+The executor also passes itself into the call function for agents that are common agents.
+The common agent can then look at All of the agents in the executors agent pool to see if it wants to form parent-child connections.
+The agent makes parent child connections by calling the dot at parent function on its child and calling the dot add child function on itself

+You have the search for your own parents and children parentname:top > selfname:side? > selfname:top
+childname:bottomgrad:selfname > self:bottomgrad:parentname